pycom/pycom-micropython-sigfox/docs/reference/speed_python.rst

 for the duration of its use: typically it will be instantiated in a class constructor and used in various methods.

-This is covered in further detail :ref:`Controlling garbage collection <gc>` below.
+This is covered in further detail :ref:`Controlling garbage collection <controlling_gc>` below.

 Buffers
 ~~~~~~~